 Keeping them apart

+Ultimately, your decision should be based on a thorough understanding of your children as two separate people, each with a unique path to follow.
 What has your experience been like?
 Did you separate your autistic twins or keep them together?
 Share your experiences in the comments below.

 Subscribe for the latest news and updates!

 This website uses affiliate links.
-I may make a small commission from purchases when you use these links, at no additional cost to you.
-As an Amazon Associate I earn from qualifying purchases.
+We may make a small commission from purchases when you use these links, at no additional cost to you.
+As an Amazon Associate we earn from qualifying purchases.
+We sometimes use AI to streamline content creation, allowing for the rapid production of high-quality content tailored for our audience.

 My twins are both autistic but they have done well in separate classrooms.
 They stayed together through 1st grade and for grade two the school suggested separating them.
 I was quite hesitant at first, but agreed on the condition that they could be put back together if it wasn’t working out.
 It ended up working out well.
 Both girls made more friends rather than just playing with each other.
 They both really liked their teacher and benefit from having a different sort of teacher (one twin does well with a very warm and flexible teacher, while the other needs a teacher who is a bit more firm/direct).
 They both have different strengths and challenges too, so they do well when they’re not directly comparing themselves to each other at school.
 Even when they go to their neurodiversity affirming day program two days per week, they separate the girls for their academic portion to avoid them comparing themselves to each other leading to frustration and dysregulation.
 I think every situation is diferent, though and parents know what is best for their twins.
 I know some schools are very strict about separating twins and to me that makes NO sense.
 Some twins are very dependent on each other emotionally.
 Why add more stress to school by separating them?